confluentinc/ksql/docs-md/developer-guide/joins/join-streams-and-tables.md

         JOIN C ON A.id = C.purchased_id;
 ```

-The output of this query would be a stream, and the intermediate join result
+The output of this query is a stream, and the intermediate join result
-would be the stream `A ⋈ B`.
-If `C` were a stream instead of a table, we would
+would is the stream `A ⋈ B`.
+If `C` were a stream instead of a table, you would
-rewrite the join accordingly by adding a `WITHIN` clause because joining `A ⋈ B`
+rewrite the join accordingly, by adding a `WITHIN` clause because joining `A ⋈ B`
 with `C` is a stream-stream join:

 ```sql